HL7/fhir-radiation-dose-summary-ig/input/pagecontent/archi.md

 * Other consumers may act as a light Dose registry, by collecting the radiation summary information for a patient or a group of patients in a regional or national infrastructure.
 Such registries can create valuable data for regulations purpose, or for population radiation estimations.

 The RDSC actor can implement the following CapabilityStatement: [RDSC capability statement](CapabilityStatement-RDSC.html).

+The RDSC actor SHALL follow the different security considerations mentionned in [security](archi.html#security-consideration) section.
+Collection of Data from the FHIR Server SHALL follow consent requirements used within the deploying facility, as described in [security](archi.html#security-consideration) section.

 #### Actors grouping
 The FHIR Server can be grouped with the Radiation Dose Summary Producer actor within the Dose Management System.
 Thus, the Dose Management System is managing all the resources and references between resources.
 Another possible grouping is between the FHIR Server and the Radiation Dose Summary Consumer actor.
 This can happen for example within EMR systems or RIS/EHR systems.
 In this case, the source of truth for contextual resources are independent from the Radiation Dose Summary Producer.